-Please contact PUMA's Sustainability Team if you need a Letter of Authorization.
+Please contact LoA@puma.com if you need a Letter of Authorization.

 3.7 Issues

 PUMA's rating system classifies noncompliance into four categories: Zero Tolerance ("ZT") Issues; Critical ("CI") Issues, Major ("MI") Issues, and Regular ("RG") Issues.
 When a noncompliance issue is found, a factory's audit score will be reduced according to the following schedule: